CloudCannon/documentation/src/collections/_editing_docs/experience/editor-links.md

 ### Data Files

-To set an editor link to a file in the \_data directory, such as `_data/company.yml`
+To set an editor link to a file in the \_data directory, such as `_data/company.yml`, just

 ### Collection Items[\#](#collection-items){: .header-link}